France to unveil new economic, military strategy in Africa

 Yet Macron’s tour this week in central Africa already faces questions.

-Some opposition activists in Gabon have denounced his visit, which they perceive as bringing support to President Ali Bongo Ondimba, whose family has ruled since the 1960s, before the presidential election scheduled later this year.
+Some opposition activists in Gabon have denounced his visit, which they perceive as offering support to President Ali Bongo Ondimba – whose family has ruled since the 1960s – ahead of presidential election later this year.

-Similar questions have been raised in Congo before a December presidential election.
+Similar questions have been raised in Congo ahead of a December presidential election there.

 “Before, during and after this trip, the president of the republic, like all French authorities, will show strict neutrality regarding these elections,” the French top official said.

-The Elysee stressed that Macron is coming to Gabon mostly to attend a major climate-related summit focusing on the preservation of forests.
+The Elysee stressed Macron is traveling to Gabon mainly to attend a major climate-related summit focusing on the preservation of forests.

-He will also seek to show France’s attachment to improving economic and cultural relations with two French-speaking countries, neighbouring Republic of Congo and Congo, not only via talks with authorities, but also by establishing links with local populations, entrepreneurs, artists and activists, according to the Elysee.
+He will also seek to show France’s commitment to improving economic and cultural relations with two French-speaking countries – neighbors Republic of Congo and Congo – through talks with authorities as well as with ordinary citizens, entrepreneurs, artists and activists, according to the Elysee.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.